kedro-org/kedro/docs/source/configuration/credentials.md

 ```{note}
 The `kedro.framework.context.KedroContext` class uses the approach above to load project credentials.
 ```

-Credentials configuration can then be used on its own or [fed into the `DataCatalog`](../data/data_catalog.md#feeding-in-credentials).

-If you would rather store your credentials in environment variables instead of a file, you can use the `OmegaConfigLoader` [to load credentials from environment variables](advanced_configuration.md#how-to-load-credentials-through-environment-variables) as described in the advanced configuration chapter.

 ## How to work with AWS credentials